 Strain the sauce into a pan with 1 tablespoon olive oil.
 Heat until it just starts to boil, then reduce the heat to a simmer.

 Dip each tortilla into the warmed enchilada sauce, then set it onto a work surface or plate.
-Fill each with ground beef and shredded cheese.
+Fill each with ground meat mixture and shredded cheese.
+Ground beef is so good here, though shredded beef is great, too.

 Top with remaining enchilada sauce.
 Garnish and serve!